esseks/monicelli/README.md

 grouped on the same line.
 However, keywords consisting of multiple space-separed words **cannot** be split on multiple lines.

+A comma might be inserted after each statement, if it fits the sentence ;)

 Main
 ----